fulloffacid/Active-elements/README.md

 # Active elements
-Trained interesting things with js
+Trained interesting things with Js on VSCode